On Saudi Arabia: Content

 On Saudi Arabia can be divided into three sections.
 The first section addresses what House describes as "the fragility of the kingdom whose traditional sources of stability have been religion and the royal family" and how "both are losing credibility and control."
-Second, she examines what she calls "the many fault lines" that divide "a sullen society in which Saudis are increasingly discontented with poor education; a stultified economy; widespread youth unemployment; repression of women; poverty; corruption; and a government that is not efficient, transparent, or accountable."
+Second, she examines the lines that divide "a sullen society in which Saudis are increasingly discontented with poor education; a stultified economy; widespread youth unemployment; repression of women; poverty; corruption; and a government that is not efficient, transparent, or accountable."

-The third section of the book addresses "potential outcomes."
+The third section of the book addresses potential outcomes.
 House compares the Saudi regime to the last days of the Soviet Union and writes: "Today's Saudi Arabia is all too reminiscent of the late stages of the old Soviet Union in which an aged Brezhnev is succeeded by an infirm Andropov, who is followed by a doddering Chernenko before a new-generation leader like Gorbachev could try — and fail — to effect genuine reform."
 She also asks what the kingdom's "longtime American protector can do to help shape the Saudi future."

 House describes the society of Saudi Arabia as a maze "in which Saudis endlessly maneuver through winding paths between high walls of religious rules, government restrictions and cultural traditions."
 She anticipates a kind of explosion and overthrow in the Saudi kingdom, and suggests that two groups - women and youth - are increasingly furious and likely to act on their concerns.
 According to House 60 percent of Saudis are younger than 18.

 The book devotes a complete chapter to the condition of Saudi women.
 She argues that while 60 percent of the country's university graduates are women, they constitute only 12 percent of the country's employed.
 Meanwhile, the poorest class of society are widowed or divorced women without men, who are left searching for work as they attempt to support their children.